driesvancraen/flik/README.md

 ## Features

-- Create and customize AI agents with different LLM providers (OpenAI, Anthropic)
+- Create and customize AI agents with different LLM providers (OpenAI, Anthropic, Gemini, Mistral)
 - Upload documents to create a knowledge base for your agents
 - Chat with your agents and get responses based on their knowledge
 - Share your agents with others using secure links
+- Secure storage of API keys with encryption

 ## Setup